Pepper Face Plant (Peperomia obtusifolia) Care Indoors, Propagation and Common Problems

 Repot Pepper Face Plant during the growing season only when the plant has become pot-bound.
 However, you can refresh the soil at the beginning of the growing season if not repotting.

-Use a pot one size larger than the current one as it grows slowly and ensure that the pot has a drainage hole to prevent the soil from getting soggy to avoid root-rot disease.
+Use a pot one size larger than the current one as it grows slowly.
+Ensure the pot has a drainage hole to prevent the soil from getting soggy to avoid root-rot.
+A shallow rather than deep pot is preferable as it has a small root system.
+Check out these pots with drainage holes on Amazon.

-To encourage a bushy compact growth and to control growth of the Baby Rubber Plant, regularly pinch off the growing tips.
-You can use the stem tips to propagate new plants.
+• Pinching off the growing tips regularly to encourage a bushy compact growth and to control growth.
+You may use the stem tips to propagate new plants.

 Allow some time for the formation of a protective callus tissue over the cuts of the leaf cuttings to prevent rotting.